DVD-Video: Region codes

 Each DVD-Video disc contains one or more region codes, denoting the area(s) of the world in which distribution and playback are intended.
 The commercial DVD player specification dictates that a player must only play discs that contain its region code.
 In theory, this allows the motion picture studios to control the various aspects of a release (including content, date and price) on a region-by-region basis, or ensure the success of "staggered" or delayed cinema releases from country to country.
 For example, the British movie 28 Days Later was released on DVD in Europe several months prior to the film's release in North American movie theaters.
 Regional coding kept the European DVD unplayable for most North American consumers, thereby ensuring that ticket sales would be relatively unaffected.

 In practice, many DVD players allow playback of any disc, or can be modified to do so.
 Entirely independent of encryption, region coding pertains to regional lockout, which originated in the video game industry.

 From a worldwide perspective regional coding may be seen as a failure.
-A huge percentage of players outside of North America can be easily modified (and are even sold pre-modified by mainstream stores such as Amazon.co.uk) to ignore the regional codes on a disc.
+A huge percentage of players outside of North America can be easily modified (and are even sold pre-modified by e-commerce websites) to ignore the regional codes on a disc.
 This, coupled with the fact that almost all televisions in Europe and Australasia are capable of displaying NTSC video (at the very least, in black and white), means that consumers in these regions have a huge choice of discs.
 Contrary to popular belief, this practice is not illegal and in some countries that strongly support free trade it is encouraged.

 A normal DVD player can only play region-coded discs designated for the player's own particular region.
 However, a code-free or region-free DVD player is capable of playing DVDs from any of the six regions around the world.

 The CSS license prohibits manufacturing of DVD players that are not set to a single region by default.
 While the same license prohibits manufacturers from including prominent interfaces to change the region setting it does not clearly prevent them from including "hidden" menus that enable the player's region to be changed; as such, many high-end models in the U.S. include password-protected or otherwise hidden methods to enable multi-region playback.
 Conversely in the UK and Ireland many cheap DVD players are multi-region while more expensive systems, including the majority of home cinema systems, are preset to play only region 2 discs.

-In China, DVD-Videos for television series are usually released in MPEG-1 video, with MP2 audio.
+In China, DVDs for television series are usually released in MPEG-1 video, with MP2 audio.
 By forgoing Dolby standards, manufacturers cut costs considerably; encoding in lower bit-rates also allows a TV series to be squeezed onto fewer discs.
 There is no region coding in such cases.

 There are also two additional region codes, region 7, which is reserved, and region 8, which is used exclusively for passenger transport such as airlines and cruise ships.